cseanburns/systems-librarianship/src/p1-systems-librarianship.md

 Website: [cseanburns.net](https://cseanburns.net)
 GitHub: [@cseanburns](https://github.com/cseanburns)

-**NOTE (January 10, 2025): This textbook is a live document.
-During the Spring 2025 semester, this work will be updated to version 3, which will include new content and some reorganziation of prior content.**

 ## Introduction

 The goal of this book is to provide a technical introduction to the basics of systems librarianship using Linux.
 The book is used alongside a course on systems librarianship that the author teaches.

-The course and book goals include:
+The course teaches the following skills:

+2. how to use cloud computing resources and create virtual machines;
 1. how to use the Linux command line in order to become more efficient computer users and more comfortable with using computers in general;
-2. how to use cloud computing resources and create virtual machines;
-3. how to manage projects using Git and GitHub;
+3. how to document technical information using Git and GitHub;
 4. how to create a LAMP server, websites, and create a bare bones OPAC;
 5. how to install and configure content management systems, and;
 6. how to install and configure an integrated library system.

+The main overarching goals of this work are:

-7. to foster self-efficacy with computers and an enthusiasm for foundational computer technologies
+1. to foster self-efficacy with computers and an enthusiasm for foundational computer technologies, and
+1. to provide library science students a starting point in a career in systems librarianship or related positions.

 ## About This Book

-I created and began teaching a Systems Librarianship course in 2023.
-I created the course to help librarians become proficient in the kinds of technology used to manage and provide electronic resources.
+I created and began teaching a Systems Librarianship course in 2023 in order to help librarians become proficient in the kinds of technology used to manage and provide electronic resources.
+I also want to help library science students see systems librarianship as a potential career path.

 Since I use this book for my Systems Librarianship course, which I teach in the spring semesters, this book will be a live document.
 Each semester that I teach this course, I will update the content in order to address changes in the technology and to edit for clarity when I discover some aspect of the book causes confusion or does not provide enough information.

-A small part of this book will draw from my course on [Linux Systems Administration][linuxsysadmin], which I teach in the fall semesters.

 This book is not a comprehensive introduction to systems librarianship.
 For example, this book does not cover software coding nor managerial duties, like issuing requests for proposals for software products, or budgeting.
-It is designed as an entry level course in the technical aspects of systems librarianship and is meant to go hand-in-hand with other courses taught in our program.
+It is designed as an entry level course in the technical aspects of systems librarianship and is meant to go hand-in-hand with other courses taught in our library science program.
-That includes my course on [electronic resource management][ermbook] but also other courses that my colleagues teach.
+That includes my course on [electronic resource management][erm_book] but also other courses that my colleagues teach.

+A small part of this book draws from my course on [Linux Systems Administration][linux_sysadmin], which I teach in the fall semesters in our undergraduate ICT program.

+If you use this work, in whole or in part, please reach out to me to let me know.
+I accept suggestions for improvement, via email or GitHub.

+### Technical Note

-I wrote the text for this work in Markdown and use [mdBook][mdbook] to build the output.
+I write the text for this work in Markdown and use [mdBook][mdbook] to build the output.
-The Markdown source code is in GitHub: [Systems Librarianship](systemslib).
+The Markdown source code is in GitHub: [Systems Librarianship](systems_lib).
 Use the search function on this site to search for specific topics or keywords.
 If the reader desires a PDF copy of this work, the printer icon at the top right of the page will print to PDFs.